fachammer/procedural-planets/README.md

 ## Controls

 - Arrow Keys: Move Camera
-- Space: Generate new planet and light direction
+- Space: Generate new planet

 Use [CMake](https://cmake.org/) to build the source code